thegalluzz/thegalluzz/README.md

 # Hello There! 👋

-I’m Gabriele Galluzzo, an Automation Developer with a background in Digital Marketing.
+I’m Gabriele Galluzzo, a Software Developer with a background in Marketing Automation and Direct Response Digital Marketing